-Today we begin our sightseeing in around Thimphu.
-We start by visiting the National Memorial Chorten built in honor of the late King Jigme Dorji Wangchuk.
-Then we visit Dupthop Lhakhang, a nunnery, after which, it is a visit to the National Library, then the Painting School of traditional Art, the Traditional Medicine Institute of ancient practices, The Lungtenzampa to see the Royal Silver Smiths at work, The Bhutanese Paper Factory, the Tashichho Dzong and a visit to the Handicraft Emporium followed by souvenir shopping in Thimphu.
+Today we begin our sightseeing in and around Thimphu.
+We start by visiting the National Memorial Chorten, built in honor of the late King Jigme Dorji Wangchuk.
+Then we visit Dupthop Lhakhang, a nunnery, after which it is a visit to the National Library, then the Painting School of traditional art, the Traditional Medicine Institute of ancient practices, The Lungtenzampa to see the Royal Silver Smiths at work, The Bhutanese Paper Factory, the Tashichho Dzong, and a visit to the Handicraft Emporium followed by souvenir shopping in Thimphu.

 13. Day Thirteen – Thimphu – Punakha – Thimphu